amitroy25/amitroy25/README.md

 ### 🧐 More About Me:

-🎓 I’m currently in my final year. pursuing my Master of Computer Applications (MCA) with an 8.39 CGPA.
+🎓 I’m currently a final year student of Master of Computer Applications (MCA) with an 8.39 CGPA.

 💻 Passionate about full stack development and always excited to explore new tech stacks.